© SkyCool Pty Ltd 2009 - Patented in Australia, U.S.A. & other countries

 Phone: +61 2 9477 4095 Email: info@skycool.com.au

-From Dubbo to Cairns a range of non-air conditioned warehouses and factories are benefiting from substantial cooling.
+From Perth to Dubbo to Cairns a range of non-air conditioned warehouses and factories are benefiting from substantial cooling.
 Simply by applying SkyCool they have made the interior cooler than fully shaded outside air.

 Mid-western New South Wales is well known for its hot summers.
 Situated west of Dubbo is the DuPont company, Pioneer Hi-Breed producers of high quality crop seeds to the agriculture industry.